whitman-books-online/whitman-books-online/docs/source/dev-docs/frontend-description.rst

 #####################

 | *Written by Richard Farman*
-| *Edited and converted to reStructured Text by Jeremy Davis*
+| *Edited and converted to reStructuredText by Jeremy Davis*

 *Updated 2018-05-13*